 \section{Acknowledgments}

 FW is supported by the U.S. Department of Energy under grant Contract Number DE-SC0012567 and by the Swedish Research Council under Contract No. 335-2014-7424.
-SKM was supported in part by the Swedish Research Council under Contract No. 335-2014-7424 and in part by the Wallenberg Initiative on Networks and Quantum Information (WINQ).
+SKM was supported in part by the Swedish Research Council under Contract No. 335-2014-7424, and the Wallenberg Initiative on Networks and Quantum Information (WINQ).
+SKM also acknowledges the support from the Department of Atomic Energy, Government of India, under Project Identification No. RTI4007.
 We thank Maulik Parikh and Igor Pikovski for stimulating discussions around these subjects.